zackforbing/ruby-submissions/1507/03-chisel.markdown

 ### Notes

+* Some good progress
+* Shows understanding of tests and implementation
+* Didn't get to integrating the components together

 ### Scores

-* Fundamental Ruby & Style:
+* Fundamental Ruby & Style: 2
-* Test-Driven Development:
+* Test-Driven Development: 2
-* Functionality:
+* Functionality: 1
-* Breaking Logic into Components:
+* Breaking Logic into Components: 3

 ## Justin Pease